berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 Update the repository code to solve the issue.

-        # Save, commit in your local working branch.
-Alias 'com' expands to 'commit'.
+        # Save and commit in your local working branch.
+Git alias 'com' expands to 'commit'.
         git sw2 issue-with-xxx
         git add .
         git com - m 'fix-xxx'

-## Prepare your local work before pushing to your fork on Github
+## Prepare your local work, before pushing to your fork on Github

 In case any new commits has been made to the upstream master branch, rebase your development branch.
-This will make the merge a simple 'fast-forward' without any code conflict resolution issues.
+This will make coming merge a simple 'fast-forward' without any code conflict resolution issues.

         # Fetch upstream master and merge with your master branch
         git sw2 master